 “I have a background in genetic engineering,” said Kevin Grevioux, co-writer of Underworld — and the actor portraying Raze in the series.
 “Given that, I wanted to take a different approach to the worlds of Werewolves and Vampires in this film.
 I wanted to use science as a basis, rather than mysticism.”
-However powerful and durable in nature, the Werewolves of the Underworld films are not supernatural entities, but rather “oddities of nature” — as Alexander Corvinus states in the second chapter of the series — grounded in the ‘unlikely’ reality of Science Fiction.
-Even before the design process for the monsters actually started, director Len Wiseman was adamant about how his Werewolves should be brought to the screen: practical effects — performers inside suits — were to be the main technique used to bring the monsters to life.
+However powerful and durable in nature, the Werewolves of the Underworld films are not supernatural entities, but rather “oddities of nature” — as Alexander Corvinus states in the second film — grounded in the ‘unlikely’ reality of Science Fiction.
+Even before the design process for the monsters actually started, director Len Wiseman was adamant about how his Werewolves should be brought to the screen: practical effects — performers inside suits — were to be largely used.

 “When we were going around pitching this idea for Underworld,” Wiseman recalled, “I did really want everybody to know that I wanted to go back to just doing practical creatures.
 I wanted a guy in a suit.
 We brought in footage, actually, of, you know, Alien or Aliens, or Pumpkinhead, or Predator.
 I just think there’s something that you get only in a guy in a suit, and I wanted to bring that back.
 I never really saw that as something wrong.
 Now a lot of movies have gone CGI and I actually thought we were getting better with the prosthetics.”
 The director later added: “I really wanted to combine the concept of using practical creatures — guys in suits — with the wire work that we have today, and just be able to get the movement, to make a Werewolf be able to bound in a hallway or jump to one wall to the next.
 You don’t actually need to use CGI to do that, and I think that’s a big push.”

-The fundamental intentions that drove Patrick Tatopoulos, much like in other cases, were to create a unique Werewolf design unlike any other seen precedently in a film.
-He also incorporated feline traits and influences into his design, believing they would add more agility and dynamicity to the character.
+The fundamental intentions that drove Patrick Tatopoulos, much like in other cases, were to create a unique werewolf design unlike any other seen precedently in a film.
+He also incorporated feline traits into his design, to enhance the sense of agility.
 “We wanted to do something new and unique,” he said.
 “We didn’t want to do a type of wolf you see in every movie.
 The wolf suits had mechanical leg extensions and animatronic extensions for snarls and whatnot.
 I wanted to do something more catlike for the wolf.
-Obviously, werewolves are doglike, but I was going for something in between.
+Obviously, werewolves are doglike, but I was going for something in-between.
 Adding catlike qualities to a wolf, for a more sleek look and a more agile animal.”

 Once the Lycan design reached its final appearance, construction of the suits began.
 Steve Wang sculpted the head and body of the creatures, aided by Norman Cabrera and Don Lanning.
 The skin of the Werewolves was made in foam latex.
 The hair of the Lycans is appropriately painted Yak hair; each individual hair had to be manually ‘punched’ into the foam skin and then sealed with silicone.